Skip to content

 Dover at Night

-Learn more about Dover at Night – an event designed to amplify youth voice, celebrate Dover’s history and heritage, and bring the whole community together.
+Learn more about Dover at Night – an youth-led evening festival where young people take over the town after dark.
+The festival – co-organised with Maison Dieu and co-curated with young people from Dover – is designed to amplify youth voice, celebrate Dover’s history and heritage, and bring the whole community together.

 2024